Everything you need to know...

-- Undertake extensive, supervised studies in the Centre for Automation and Robotics Research
+- Undertake supervised studies in the Centre for Automation and Robotics Research (CARR).

-- Specialise in pertinent topics; including computational intelligence and human-robot interaction
+- Specialise in topics such as computational intelligence and human-robot interaction.

-- Develop useful research and teaching skills to assist in your project and your subsequent career
+- Develop research and teaching skills to assist in both your project and career.

-- Graduate with an advanced qualification in a diverse, ever-expanding and exciting topic
+- Gain an advanced qualification in a diverse, ever-expanding and exciting topic.

 How you learn

 All our courses are designed around a set of key principles based on engaging you with the world, collaborating with others, challenging you to think in new ways, and providing you with a supportive environment in which you can thrive.

 As this is a research course, most of your work will be carried out independently.
 You’ll benefit from the support and expertise of your supervisory team – including a Director of Studies and a second supervisor who have specific interest in your chosen subject area.
 Common topics include mechanics, electrical and electronics, sensing, control, computational intelligence, cognitive and developmental robotics, human-machine interaction technologies, automotive, logistics and supply chain management.

 - optional extra training in teaching, Linux, ROS, Matlab, OpenGL, Indesign, Illustration and After Effects

 Course leaders and tutors